Attack on the Pentagon

 A lone, hobbling figure in suit and tie, shirt bloodied and mouth agape, approached the group before being sent to the ground from the impact of Castro's revolver.
 Its head burst into bloody bits as Castro put another round through the skull.
 He reloaded the two spent bullets as more of the beasts began their approach.

+McNamara, shaken by the violence, gripped his shotgun tightly, speaking to anyone that was listening.
 “How could this have happened?!
-What's happened to these people?
-Where was our security detail during all of this?”
+What's wrong with these people?
+Where were our service agents during all of this?”

 Two more zombies in black suits vaulted through the broken window, leaping towards the group as McNamara put down one with his shotgun, and then Castro taking down the other, letting ashes from his cigar fall onto the corpse.